JordanEmme/blog/content/posts/the-psone-texture-wobble/index.md

 +++

 Where I ramble on about the PlayStation texture affine interpolation and a few bits on how to render a triangle in software.
-[Some terrible code hacked together for illustration purposes](https://github.com/JordanEmme/s0-wren/).
+[Some hacky code cobbled together for illustration purposes](https://github.com/JordanEmme/s0-wren/).

 ## What's this about?